-As explained here, each crypto has its own blockchain with its own rules.
-Like each budding chef has their own variation of the Carbonara Pasta.
-And these rules are created depending on the specific goals that this or that crypto wants to achieve.
+As explained here, most cryptos have their own blockchain with their own rules.
+These rules are created depending on the specific goals that each crypto wants to achieve.

 Fortunately, this galaxy is a little bit organized.
 Cryptocurrencies are commonly divided in 3 groups: